 They’re certainly rockstars on their own but if you toss in a bunch of immune-boosting herbs you’re left with an herbal remedy even Rosemary Gladstar would be proud of.

+There are actually two different ways to make oxymels.
 If you’re already feeling under the weather you could simmer your way to a quick oxymel, but you run the risk of decreasing the nutritional value of your herbs.
-Instead, I like to infuse my oxymel with the herbs.
-While it takes a little more time, the medicinal benefits you get are well worth the effort.
-Just start your infusion before cold and flu season hits and you should be fine.
+Instead, I like to infuse my oxymel with the herbs over a long period of time.
+While it takes a few weeks to make, the medicinal benefits you get are well worth the effort.
+Just start your infusion long before cold and flu season hits and you should be ready to go at the first sign of sniffles.

 - 1/2 cup raw apple cider vinegar